-Flounder in the following ICES SD are allocated to the demersal stock: 27, 29-32.
-There is a spatial overlap between the demersal and pelagic ecotypes, especially in SD 28 but the proportions of mixing are unknown.
-However, since landings in SD 28-2 are relatively large compared to the other SDs of the demersal stock, and to avoid the dynamics in the demersal unit being driven by the flounders in SD 28-2 (containing a mixture of the two ecotypes) it was decided that flounders in SD 28-2 would be allocated to the pelagic ecotype.
-Flounder in the Gulf of Riga, SD 28-1, most probably are of the demersal ecotype (coastal spawning).
-However, since historical fisheries data for flounder currently provided by countries are not divided into sub units of SD 28 it was decided to allocate the Gulf of Riga (SD 28-1) into the pelagic unit as well.
-The density of flounder in Gulf of Riga is low, therefore the impact of allocating this subunit, considered to be of the demersal ecotype, to the pelagic ecotype is believed to be minimal.
+Flounder in the Gulf of Riga, SD 28-1, most probably are Baltic flounder.
+However, since historical fisheries data for flounder currently provided by countries are not divided into sub units of SD 28 it was decided to allocate the Gulf of Riga (SD 28-1) into the SD 26-28(2) unit as well.
+The density of flounder in Gulf of Riga is low, therefore the impact of allocating this subunit, considered to be Baltic flounder, to the European flounder is believed to be minimal.

-During favourable hydrological conditions, flounder with pelagic eggs may occur also in SD 29 and even spread into SD 32 during spawning season (ICES, 2010; Grauman, 1981).
+During favourable hydrological conditions, European flounder occur also in SD 29 and even spread into SD 32 during spawning season (ICES, 2010; Grauman, 1981).
 Furthermore, during feeding migration flounder from the open Baltic Sea may enter the Gulf of Finland (Mikelsaar, 1958).
-The extent of this is unknown and therefore SD 29 and 32 are assumed to belong to the stock with demersal eggs.
+The extent of this is unknown and therefore SD 29 and 32 are assumed to belong to the stock of European flounder.